 Launched in the mid 2000, this winery based in Torroja del Priorat revolutionised the working methods of this rugged appellation and anticipated some of the current trends in this Catalan region.
 Since then, Terroir al Limit has gone from being a tiny project crafting 10,000 bottles divided in five different wines to produce 100,000 bottles within an expanded range and a new focus on white wines.

 The project is the brainchild of South African producer Eben Sadie -maker of Columella-, German businessman Dominik A. Huber and local grower Jaume Sabaté.
 Sadie and Huber had both previously dabbled in the area, but the new partnership encouraged a new vision and a different approach in the cellar.

-French viticulture methods were put in practice on the vineyard and wines were divided into village wines (anticipating themselves to the region's official subdivision and the vi de la vila category), vi de coster (literally slope wines or Premier Cru) and vi d'altura, which would be the equivalent of a Grand Cru.
-A preference for Carignan and Garnacha, the latter ideally coming from soils other than slate; avoidance of excessive ripening and early harvests; fermentation with stems (now removed before it is completed) in open plastic vats and minimum use of oak, preferably larger foudres.
-They began with just over 10,000 bottles and five different type of wines, a rather unusual practice at the time.
+French viticulture methods were put in practice on the vineyard and wines were divided into village wines (anticipating themselves to the region's official subdivision and the vi de la vila category), vi de coster (literally slope wines or Premier Cru) and vi d'altura, which is be the equivalent of a Grand Cru.
+Their approach to winemaking includes a preference for Carignan and Garnacha, the latter ideally sourced from soils other than slate; avoidance of overripe grapes and early harvests; fermentation with stems (which are removed before it is completed) in open plastic vats and minimum use of oak, preferably large foudres.

-In October, the winery holds its own harvest party where its wines are served along with others from visiting wineries from other countries.
+In October, Terroir al Limit holds its own harvest party where wines are served along with others from visiting wineries from other countries.